-- Coordination1 of monitoring and assessment methods that achieves an appropriate balance between statewide consistency and regional flexibility - Database and data management practices necessary for more efficient data access and integration
+- Page 19 - Database and data management practices necessary for more efficient data access and integration

 There is a crucial difference between the Monitoring Council's approach and past efforts to provide improved data access and coordination.
 The Monitoring Council will not simply link to monitoring databases and encourage the more widespread use of standards.
 Rather, the Monitoring Council will use improved data access and coordination as the basis for conducting higher-level syntheses and assessments at the statewide level.
-The ready availability of statewide data will enable the Monitoring Council to task its workgroups with developing and applying statewide performance assessments, based on coordinated monitoring programs, that in the past could not be conducted because of problems like those illustrated in Figure 1.
+The ready availability of statewide data will enable the Monitoring Council to task its workgroups with developing and applying statewide performance assessments, based on coordinated monitoring programs, that in the past could not be conducted because of problems like that-those illustrated in Figure 1.